agaveplatform/rstudio/README.md

 ## Using the image

-This repository includes a `docker-compose.yml` file, which will start up your RStudio server with some sensible defaults an create a persistent data volume to preserve your session data to your docker host and make it available between runs.
+This repository includes a `docker-compose.yml` file, which will start up your RStudio Server with some sensible defaults an create a persistent data volume to preserve your session data to your docker host and make it available between runs.

-To start your RStudio server, run the following command from the repository root directory. cd to the project folder and
+To start your RStudio Server, run the following command from the repository root directory. cd to the project folder and

 ```bash